Introduction

 • Increase in per capita food waste by 16%.

-• Increased vulnerability of the food production chain, due to climate change and extreme events.
+• Increased vulnerability of the food production chain, due to and extreme

-• Increase in nitrogen (N) released in the from 245 mt N to 300 mt N.
+• Increase in nitrogen (N) released in the environment from 245 mt N to 300 mt N.

 Impact of disasters on food security